UniversityOfAthens/x11-window-manager/README.md

 case.
 We'll just provide a single argument of type `XA_WINDOW`.

 We should also focus on windows that have just been hovered by the cursor, which is done using `EnterNotify` events.
+Internally, the window manager is using a "focus stack", because that's what the user expects when creating windows.
+Deleting a floating window previously created by a parent window should focus back on the parent: That's what a stack is best for!

 #### Colormaps and Border Color